What is a Targeted Attack?

 A targeted attack is a deliberate cyber operation focused on monitoring, surveilling, or collecting intelligence on a specific person, organization, network, or community, for information, control or intimidation.

-In other words, the goal is to gather information about the target or disrupt their work, versus, for example, financial gain.
-These attacks are directed at specific individuals or organizations considered “high value” - such as social movement leaders, investigative journalists, or a specific nonprofit advancing a specific causes - and are typically carried out by:
+These attacks are directed at specific individuals or organizations considered “high value” such as social movement leaders, investigative journalists, or nonprofits advancing specific causes.
+They are typically carried out by:

 • Governments seeking to silence dissent

-• Private contractors or spyware vendors working on behalf of authoritarian regimes or bad actors
+• Private contractors working on behalf of authoritarian regimes or bad actors

-In recent years, targeted attacks against human rights, social justice, and civil society groups have increased significantly.
-According to Cloudflare, for example, from 2024 to 2025 they witnessed a rise of 241% in cyber threats against these groups.
+In recent years, targeted attacks against civil society groups have increased significantly.
+According to Cloudflare, for example, from 2024 to 2025 they witnessed a 241% rise in cyber threats against these groups.

 what are targeted attacks